leouieda/scipy2013/README.md

 Solid Earth geophysics
 is the science of
-using physical observations of the Earth to infer it's inner structure.
+using physical observations of the Earth to infer its inner structure.
-This is done
+Generally, this is done
 with a variety of
 numerical modeling techniques
 and inverse problems.